-The univariate results in Table 4 indicate that the share of the overall financial literacy by households which are willing to take risks is higher at 29 percent compared to only 12.1 percent of those which are risk averse.
+Similarly, the univariate results in Table 4 indicate that the share of the overall financial literacy by households that are willing to take risks is higher at 29 percent compared to only 12.1 percent of those which are risk averse.
 This implies that household financial risk attitudes (RISK) is significant and positive.
-Rooij et al (2011) documented that individuals who are risk tolerant tend to rate themselves high on the knowledge concerning financial matters via self-assessed tests.
 Actually, from Table 5 we observe that risk tolerant households are (7 percentage points) more likely to answer all the three questions correctly compared to their risk averse counterparts.
 They are thus more likely to be financially literate compared to risk averse households.